newhavenrb/conferences/Evented-Ruby-vs-Node.js.md

     * Evented programming: registering callback (e.g. in a click handler)
     * Reactor pattern (event loop, basically), e.g., the browser's event loop, game loop
     * Blocking I/O: ram (F18 jet) vs disk (slug)
 * OS hides a lot of this in caching
 * Node.js: On top of OS concurrency, IO managed at the app-layer
+* Less blocking -> more concurrency
+* Rails concurrency is based around processes.
+Lots of waste in terms of memory.
+And each intance only handles one request at a time.
+* Node.js: register callbacks instead of waiting for network request, etc to finish
+* Latency vs concurrency; the disk, doesn't get faster :)

 ## External Links